User Community Service Desk Downloads

 DAY

-The date the record was activated, created, deactivated, deleted, last updated, last updated from source, respectively.
+The date the record was activated, created, deactivated, deleted, last updated, and last updated from source, respectively.

 LONG

-Id of the logical transaction that activated, created, deactivated, deleted, last updated, last updated from source the record, respectively.
+ID of the logical transaction that activated, created, deactivated, deleted, last updated, and last updated from source the record, respectively.

-entity specific - this type of DQC expression allows access to all metadata, like general DQC expression.
-Furthermore, because it is entity specific, it allows access to all data columns of the record on which the change occured - both new and old values.
-These are available through dot-sources
+• Entity-specific - Allow access to all metadata, like general ONE expression.
+In addition, because they are entity specific, such expressions allow access to all data columns of the record on which the change occured, both new and old values.
+These are available through dot-sources new and old.

 Was this page useful?